-Then one day, I decided to buy a mini-notebook (or notepad) and carry it in my handbag wherever I went, along with a pen.
+Then one day, I decided to buy a mini-notebook and carry it in my handbag wherever I went, along with a pen.
 That was a great idea on my part and a welcome relief as I got to capture all my writing ideas and inspirations to later develop into complete written works.
 I cannot believe that I did not think of doing this sooner.
 I could have brought to life plenty of great writing that only ended up vanishing from me.
 Now, for the most part, I never leave home without my mini-notebook and pen, so I am always prepared to write.

 Sometimes when I am out and about, a title for a piece comes to my mind; sometimes it is a phrase or a line or two; and sometimes it's an entire piece, and that usually is a poem or a song (lyric) as that is what I focus on writing most.

 I am not inspired by any particular thing, as anything can inspire me.
-I just have to make sure that I pay attention to whatever comes into my head, to anything that comes to my mind.
+I just have to make sure that I pay attention to whatever comes into my head, to anything that comes into my mind.
 I have written pieces while taking the ferry, the train, and the bus; I have written things on the plane, on the beach, and in the park; I have written things while working, written things when I was home or visiting someone.
 And there are probably other places or settings that led me to write something that I cannot recall at the moment.
 Either way, I brought to life some great written works, and I am very proud of that.

 If you are a writer like me, especially a poet, be sure to always have some pen and paper (preferably a notepad of sorts) with you wherever you go.
 Also pay attention to everything and anything that comes through your head and enters your mind.
 Do not prevent possible works of art from being brought to life.
 You never know what that will lead to in the end.

-What To Do With Your Written Creations?
+What to Do With Your Written Creations